 The Greatest Story Teller Ever

-Christ's popularity during his life was due to the fact that he was an extremely interesting speaker, but part of the reason he was so interesting was that he was so entertaining.
+Jesus's popularity as a speaker during his life was due to the fact that he was an extremely interesting speaker, but part of the reason he was so interesting was that he was so entertaining.
 Jesus got people laughing, then he got them thinking.
 His humor was broad, ranging from the intellectual to the childish.
 This seems odd today because Christ gets translated so self-righteously, when, in fact, he was so willing to make a fool of himself, or, more accurately, a child of himself.

 Christ's words were not translated to be witty, certainly not in translation to English.
 We can even see some of this "cleaning up" in the translation to the Latin Vulgate.
 Even Luke's version of Jesus's sayings was simplified to eliminate certain repetition elements that were primarily humorous.
 For example, he eliminates a lot of the "amen's" meaning "truly" or "honestly" that is often associated with the "I tell you" line because its value was primarily humorous.